 National Supported Internship Day

-27th March 2023
+27th March 2024

 How do I get involved?

-- Download the official NSID Media Pack 2023
+- Download the NSID Information Pack.

 - Celebrate your supported internships by hosting an event or posting online about it.
 Some ideas include: Running a coffee morning – Hold an online event to raise awareness of your programme – Get your local MP to tweet their support for your programme – Contact your local newspaper!
 You can submit your entries by posting your content online with the #NationalSupportedInternshipDay or #NSID2023